darebgd/DareDoc/docs/source/PCs/ARM/iMX6UL/Manuals/Software/Debian.rst

   $ sudo make install

-After installing the Qt serial port support, copy the ``hardwareretest_serial_ok_20170223.tar.gz`` package to the Chipsee IPC, as described above (using SSH or USB storage).
+After installing the Qt serial port support, copy the ``hardwareretest_serial_ok_20170223.tar.gz`` package to Chipsee IPC, as described above (using SSH or USB storage).

-Open Debian system console and use the following set of commands to build the ``hardwaretest_serial`` demo application:
+* Open Debian system console and use the following set of commands to build the ``hardwaretest_serial`` demo application:

 .. container:: hatnote hatnote-gray